FriedbergLab/Epictope/README.md

 From the terminal, the scripts can be run as follows.
 ```
-Rscript code/install.R
+Rscript install.R
-Rscript code/single_score "P57102" # replace 'P57102' with the UniprotID for your protein of interest.
+Rscript single_score "P57102" # replace 'P57102' with the UniprotID for your protein of interest.
 ```

 Additionally, an example `config.R` file is provided to change any of the user-customizeable values during feature scoring.
 The values listed in the example config are the default values used by `epictope`.